Visit Cape Tribulation, where the rainforest meets the ocean, Australia

 Daintree Ice Cream – don’t miss it!

 Another thing to mention – do not, I repeat, DO NOT get on that ferry without stopping for some ice cream, weather be damned!
 You’ve got two options.
 One, the Floravilla Ice Cream Factory, which offers a gazillion flavours, including Guinness, Honey, and Sweet Potato and Ginger, as well the usuals like Chocolate and Strawberry.
 The second option is the famed Daintree Ice Cream Company, known for using unusual fruits grown on the property.
 Just four flavours are created at any one time, and you get all four in one pot.
-I’m a total scaredy-cat when it comes to trying new foods, so the Jackfruit, Yellow Sapote, and other strange flavours unfortunately went untasted that day.
+I’m a total scaredy-cat when it comes to trying new foods, so the Jackfruit, Yellow Sapote and other strange flavours unfortunately went untasted that day.
 If you’re more adventurous than me (and you probably are), grab a pot and eat it at the nearby Cow Bay Beach, a really nice spot.

 Between the amazing views, the beautiful landscapes, the activities and the ice cream, you just have to visit Cape Tribulation.
 It’s pretty easy to see why it’s one of my top Australia experiences.
 Add it to that Australia bucket list of yours, now!